Repositioning ASSP for Success

 Can you explain the process the BOD followed to get to this recommendation?

 A board-level task force was formed in January 2021.
 This group was comprised of members who have led, who lead now and who are likely to lead the organization in the future.
-The task force was co-chaired by the SSP president-elect and senior vice president and was facilitated by an experienced association governance consultant.
+The task force was co-chaired by the ASSP president-elect and senior vice president and was facilitated by an experienced association governance consultant.

 The task force was charged with several key responsibilities: